kieksme/thinkport.digital/src/data/post/spark-databricks-trino-en.md

 ---
-title: "Spark, Databricks, Trino- EN"
+title: 'Spark, Databricks, Trino- EN'
 publishDate: 2023-04-20T10:00:00Z
-categories:
-  + "uncategorized-en"
+categories: + "uncategorized-en"
-coverImage: "Streaming-Services-11.webp"
+coverImage: 'Streaming-Services-11.webp'
 ---

 # Spark, Databricks, Trino –

 what to use for Big Data and when